Hrishikeshbele/SQL_practice/README.md

 # SQL_practice
-This repository contains  my solutions to different SQL problem I have faced
+This repository contains  my solutions to different SQL problem I have solved